AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 │   │   │  ├── libs.tech -> files specific for the tool (klayout,netgen,magic...)
 ```

-Inside a specfic design folder contains a `config.tcl` which overrides the default settings on OpenLANE.
+Inside a specific design folder contains a `config.tcl` which overrides the default settings on OpenLANE.
 These configurations are specific to a design (e.g. clock period, clock port, verilog files...).
 The priority order for the OpenLANE settings:
 1. sky130_xxxxx_config.tcl in `OpenLane/designs/[design]/`
 2. config.tcl in `OpenLane/designs/[design]/`
 3. Default values in `OpenLane/configuration/`